Skip to content

 Model a Chromosome With Beads

-Materials: String or pipe cleaners, pony beads in multiple colors, scissors, tape
+Materials: String or pipe cleaners, pony beads in multiple colors, sticky labels, scissors, tape

 Pacing Guides | Texas Hub Module